-b) Collision mortality of gannets at the Norfolk Boreas site was estimated at 118 birds per year (95% confidence intervals 32.4-239.6).
-Apportioning to the Flamborough and Filey Coast SPA population gives an annual mortality of 57.4 individuals (95% confidence intervals 4.1-137.9), from a population of approximately 22,122 birds (5.03 Norfolk Boreas HRA, paragraph 229).
+b) Collision mortality of gannets at the Norfolk Boreas site was estimated at 30.7 birds per year (95% confidence intervals 8.5 - 62.6; REP5-059 Table 2.1).
+Apportioning to the Flamborough and Filey Coast SPA population gives an annual mortality of 15.1 individuals (95% confidence intervals 1.1 - 36.3 REP5-059 Table 2.5), from a population of approximately 22,122 birds (5.03 Norfolk Boreas HRA, paragraph 229).
 At an adult natural mortality rate of 0.081, the baseline mortality is approximately 1,792.
-An addition of 57.4 to this increases the mortality rate by 3.2%.
-Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 0.2%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (5.03 Norfolk Boreas HRA, paragraph 233).
-This indicates that this level of mortality at the project alone represents a negligible risk to this population's status.
+An addition of 15.1 to this increases the mortality rate by 0.8%.
+This is below the 1% threshold of detectability therefore this would not result in an AEol on the Flamborough and Filey Coast SPA.

-The in-combination assessment suggests a maximum collision mortality of 390 birds from Flamborough & Filey Coast SPA population per year with the inclusion of Hornsea Projects Three and Four and 331 without these two projects.
-This additional mortality would increase the background mortality rate by more than 1% (ExA; AS-1.D2.V1).
-Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 1.8%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (ExA; AS-1.D2.V1).
-This indicates that this level of in-combination mortality represents a negligible risk to this population.
+The in-combination assessment suggests a maximum collision mortality of 359 birds from Flamborough & Filey Coast SPA population per year with the inclusion of Hornsea Projects Three and Four and 288 without these two projects (ExA.AS-1.D6.V1, Table 2.1)..
+Precautionary, density independent population modelling for higher levels of 325 and 400 (REP2-035 Table 3.4) has found that these levels of mortality would reduce the median population growth rate by a maximum of 1.8%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (REP2-035 paragraph 24).
+This indicates that this level of incombination mortality represents a negligible risk to this population.
 The number of predicted in-combination gannet collisions attributed to the Flamborough & Filey Coast SPA is not at a level which would trigger a risk of population decline, and population modelling in fact indicates that the in-combination mortality predicted would only slow, rather than halt, the population increase currently seen at this colony.
-Therefore, even with this highly precautionary assessment it can be concluded that there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on gannet due to Norfolk Boreas in-combination with other projects (ExA; AS-1.D2.V1).
+Therefore, even with this highly precautionary assessment it can be concluded that there will be no adverse effect on the integrity of Flamborough & Filey Coast SPA from impacts on gannet due to Norfolk Boreas in-combination with other projects (REP2-035 paragraph 27).

 c) Annual displacement mortality of gannet at Norfolk Boreas apportioned to the Flamborough and Filey Coast SPA population was estimated for 60% displaced and 1% mortality at 8.1 (95% confidence intervals of 0.5 - 17) and for 80% displaced and 1% mortality at 10.8 (95% c.i.
-0.7 - 23) (ExA; AS-1.D2.V1).
-This would increase the background mortality by a maximum of 1.3%, with the most precautionary combination of parameters (80% displaced, 1% mortality and upper 95% c.i.; ExA; AS-1.D2.V1 9).
-Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 0.01%, which compares with the actual annual growth rate of this population over the last 25 years of 10% (ExA; AS-1.D2.V1).
-This indicates that this level of incombination mortality represents a negligible risk to this population.
-It is therefore reasonable to conclude that there will be no adverse effect on the integrity of Flamborough and Filey Coast SPA as a result of gannet displacement from Norfolk Boreas alone (ExA; AS-1.D2.V1, paragraph 215).
+0.7 - 23) (REP2-035 paragraph 239).
+This would increase the background mortality by a maximum of 1.3%, with the most precautionary combination of parameters (80% displaced, 1% mortality and upper 95% c.i.; REP2-035 paragraph 239).
+Precautionary, density independent population modelling has found that this level of mortality would reduce the median population growth rate by a maximum of 0.01%, which compares with the actual annual growth rate of this population over the last 25 years of 10% REP2-035 paragraph 242).
+This indicates that this level of in-combination mortality represents a negligible risk to this population.
+It is therefore reasonable to conclude that there will be no adverse effect on the integrity of Flamborough and Filey Coast SPA as a result of gannet displacement from Norfolk Boreas alone (REP2-035 paragraph 246).